nickfargo/state/README.md

 When an owner object’s delegated state method is called, it is invoked not in the context of its owner, but rather of the state in which it is declared, or, if the method is inherited from a protostate, in the context of the local state that inherits from that protostate.
 This subtle difference in policy does mean that, within a state method, the owner cannot be directly referenced by `this` as it normally would; however, it is still always accessible by calling `this.owner()`.

-Of greater importance is the lexical information afforded by binding state methods to their associated state.
-This allows state method code to exercise useful polymorphic idioms, such as calling up to a superstate’s implementation of the method.
+Of greater importance is the lexical information afforded by binding state methods to their associated state; this allows state method code to exercise useful polymorphic idioms, such as calling up to a superstate’s implementation of the method.

 ```javascript
 state( owner, {